 I have a BA in Liberal Arts and Sciences from University College Utrecht (2011, cum laude), an MA in Business and Economics from the Stockholm School of Economics (2013) and an MSc in Philosophy and Economics from Erasmus University Rotterdam (2015, cum laude).

 During my first master’s, I spent a semester at Sciences Po Paris (2013).
 During my PhD, I spent a semester at the Philosophy and Law research group at Pompeu Fabra University (2016), on the invitation of Prof. Dr. Serena Olsaretti, and the Philosophy Department of Yale University (2018), on the invitation of Prof. Dr. Shelly Kagan.
-During my postdoc, I will spend a term at Worcester College, Oxford University (2020), on the invitation of Dr. Zofia Stemplowska.
+During my postdoc, I will spend a term at the Department of Politics and International Relations, Oxford University (2020), on the invitation of Dr. Zofia Stemplowska.